-Patients not only want the chance to make sure that they’re not overpaying for healthcare, but they also want the choice to receive healthcare on their terms.
-They want to be able to email their doctors, schedule their own appointments, and access past test results from their phone.
-They want technology that tracks when they took their pills, what their latest glucose level is, and education they can watch on-demand.
-They want to be able to communicate with clinicians as they meet activity or weight-loss goals.
-Patients are finally finding tools and ways to take control of their health and they want to be able to collaborate with their doctor in ways previously unavailable to them.
+Patients not only want access to more affordable healthcare healthcare, but they also want the choice to receive care on their own terms.
+They want the ability to communicate with their doctors, easily schedule their own appointments, and access test results from their phone.
+They want technology that tracks when they took medication, what their latest glucose level is, and how they’re meeting activity or weight-loss goals.
+Patients are finally finding tools to take control of their health, and they desire ways to communicate and collaborate with their care team in ways previously unimaginable.

 New Delivery Models

-On top of that, the traditional healthcare organization is facing increased competition from new and different healthcare models like CVS Minute Clinics’ “quality healthcare on your schedule” and OneMedical’s technology-led primary care services that have the goal of “changing the way you go to your doctor”.
+The traditional healthcare organization is facing increased competition from new and differentiated healthcare models like CVS Minute Clinics and OneMedical’s technology-led primary care services.
 Both of these models are examples of how healthcare services are beginning to make the move to a retail mindset to continue to attract and retain patients.
-Additionally, new companies such as 23andMe and Exact Science’s Cologuard are creating a consumer-driven approach to allowing people to opt-in to learn more about specific facets of their health from their homes.
+Companies such as 23andMe and Exact Science’s Cologuard are creating a consumer-driven approach to allowing people to opt-in to learn more about specific facets of their health from their homes.

-While these services may be geared to niche groups right now, they are a beacon of the changes we can expect as blue chip companies like Apple, Amazon, Microsoft, and Google throw their hat in the ring with highly publicized healthcare divisions.
-A clear expectation is being set that technology is the way that we will transform healthcare delivery practices to be more cost-efficient, patient-friendly, and provider approved.
+While these services may currently be geared to niche groups, they are a signal of the changes we can expect as blue chip companies like Apple, Amazon, Microsoft, and Google throw their hat in the ring with highly publicized healthcare divisions.
+A clear expectation is being set that technology is the way that we will transform healthcare delivery practices to be more cost-efficient and patient-centric.

 Physician “Burnout” / Moral Injury